Arkansas prepares for 1st double execution in US since 2000

 Jack Jones and Marcel Williams say their medical conditions — which include obesity, diabetes and high blood pressure — could complicate their executions.
 Jones’ execution is scheduled to start at 7 p.m. and Williams’ is slated to begin at 8:15 p.m. in the same execution chamber.
-They have asked courts to grant them stays.
-So far none has.
+They have asked courts to grant them stays, but so far none has.
+Their appeals are now before the U.S. Supreme Court.

+Williams’ “morbid obesity makes it likely that either the IV line cannot be placed or that it will be placed in error, thus causing substantial damage (like a collapsed lung),” his attorneys wrote in a court filing asking justices to block the execution.

+In Jones’ case, attorneys said he takes a daily dose of two medications to treat chronic pain, and they worry those drugs could desensitize him to the effects of midazolam, which is a sedative and the first drug used in Arkansas’ lethal injection protocol.

 They would be the second and third inmates executed by Arkansas this month.
 A fourth execution is set for Thursday.
 Arkansas initially wanted to execute eight men before a drug used to sedate the inmates expires Sunday, but four other inmates have won stays.